tikservices/html5-video-everywhere/README.md

 Not just an other HTML5 player extension.
 This extension, unlike other extensions, will replace some video streaming sites video player by Firefox native player.
-No just replaceing Flash player by the site HTML5 player version, but, booth the site HTML5 and Flash player with Firefox native player.
+No just replacing Flash player by the site HTML5 player version, but, booth the site HTML5 and Flash player with Firefox native player.

+**NOTE:**
+This extension will change the page content of the supported video streaming sites, as a result, many extensions that depends on this content will no longer work as expected.

 ## Licence